linyc74/lstm_dna/README.md

 ## Gene-level prediction

-Contiguous coding sequence (CDS) features were inferred from nucleotide-level labels and heuristic rules of molecular biology.
+Contiguous coding sequence (CDS) features were inferred from nucleotide-level labels using heuristic rules of molecular biology.
 First, contiguous segments of positive (labeled "1") nucleotides were generated and encoded by the start and end positions.
 In a simple scenario, one contiguous segment represents a coding sequence without any stop codon interrupting the translation to protein sequence.
-However, there are more complex scenarios where stop codons were present in the middle of a segment.
+However, there are more complex scenarios where stop codons are present in the middle of a segment.
 This is usually due to overlap between two CDS, where the second CDS starts before the first CDS terminates at the stop codon.
-If the second CDS is not in-frame with the first one, then the frame-shift effect would create any "wrong" stop codons in the middle of a segment.
+If the second CDS is not in-frame with the first one, then the frame-shift effect would create any false stop codons in the middle of a segment.

-To resolve the problem of overlapping CDS, I implemented a heuristic algorithm to capture all of the long CDS present in a given segment.
+To resolve the problem of overlapping CDS, I implemented a heuristic algorithm to capture long CDS features present in a given segment.
 The pseudocode of the CDS searching algorithm is shown in Box 1.
-Briefly, it iteratively searches for the longest CDS segments until the input DNA segment (or region) is covered by more than a target fraction, which is usually set to 90%.
+Briefly, it iteratively searches for the longest CDS segments, until the input DNA segment (or region) is covered by more than a target fraction, usually set to 90%.

 #### Box 1